We may receive compensation when you click on links to products from our partners.

 Being a self-employed trucker, in short, requires extensive skill and knowledge of both business and driving, making it a challenging undertaking indeed.
 And, of course, like any trucker, the self- employed must keep a driving log.
 Finally, there is the task of making records for the IRS.
 Thus, it is a good idea to take courses in accounting and bookkeeping, which can make it easier to deal with the economic difficulties mentioned earlier.
 If you want to learn more about getting started, you can read the article “How to Start a Trucking Company“.

 The individual who aspires to do his own truck driving should also put in at least $2,000 as a down payment.
 To purchase the truck itself—these vehicles cost, on average, from $50,000 to $70,000—requires the buyer to have a reliable credit history, usually a minimum of 600.
 The warranty will save the owner from having to take care of major repair expenses himself.

 To find a job, the trucker can enlist the aid of a recruiting, agency, do an online search, or join the Professional Truckers Association or another organization.

-One last remark, owner operators don’t only get to have the freedom of choosing their preferred jobs out of the many offered, but the carrier networks will also support them in the same way they would any other employee.
+One last remark, owner-operators don’t only get to have the freedom of choosing their preferred jobs out of the many offered, but the carrier networks will also support them in the same way they would any other employee.
 They will help the driver find maintenance location, the pickup areas, and the drop off destinations.
-Plus they will assist in nearly every faucet of the trucking industry when it becomes necessary; overall, the freedom, amount of work, and excellent support makes the job of being an owner operator one of the last of its kind.
+Plus they will assist in nearly every facet of the trucking industry when it becomes necessary; overall, the freedom, amount of work, and excellent support make the job of being an owner-operator one of the last of its kind.